Largemouth Bass Fishing: Must-Have Effortless Weed Tips

 Summer

-In summer, dense vegetation can become a primary refuge from heat and light.
-Bass often bury into heavier cover, especially where oxygen, shade, and forage are available.
-Frogs, flipping baits, and weedless presentations become especially important.
+In summer, dense vegetation becomes a primary refuge from heat and light.
+Bass often bury into heavier cover, especially where oxygen, shade, and forage are present.

 Fall